rachelbaker/Async-Social-Sharing/README.md

 #Async Social Sharing WordPress Plugin

-Simple social sharing plugin that loads the third-party scripts asynchronously and after the page loads to improve site performance.
+Simple social plugin that loads popular social sharing widgets asynchronously after the page loads for optimal site performance.

 The plugin provides settings to load any of the following sharing widgets: